-support capable of collecting and managing data are required.
+Today, for proper training, innovative models and IT support capable of collecting and managing data are required.
 Web Farm was born from this need: a suite of applications dedicated to farmers, technicians and veterinarians for monitoring the main farming indicators.

 Web Farm is enriched in 2021 with an application for Self-Assessment Campaigns for farmers.
-The aim of the project is an ever increased more active involvement and of Directors Corporate structure The Group's Numbers Our markets Sustainability Journey A quality supply chain Our people Respect for the environment Economic value Attachmen

-Today, for proper training, innovative models and IT of the farmer in our system: we believe that the basis of continuous improvement must be full awareness of the fundamental role they play within the supply chain.
+The aim of the project is an ever increased more active involvement of the farmer in our system: we believe that the basis of continuous improvement must be full awareness of the fundamental role they play within the supply chain.
 The parameters taken in consideration, are biosecurity, animal welfare and the inclusion of the farm in the surrounding environment.